R

 Conda will take some time to install the packages to the home directory.

-You get the prompt Proceed ([y]/n)?
+You get the prompt Proceed ([y]/n)?, hit y and then the Enter key

 to continue with the installation.
 The output after installation is: